carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl4.rst

     Evaluated to 1.000000

 Whoa, how does the JIT know about sin and cos?
-The answer is surprisingly simple: in this example, the JIT started execution of a function and got to a function call.
-It realized that the function was not yet JIT compiled and invoked the standard set of routines to resolve the function.
-In this case, there is no body defined for the function, so the JIT ended up calling "``dlsym("sin")``" on the Kaleidoscope process itself.
+The answer is surprisingly
+simple: The KaleidoscopeJIT has a straightforward symbol resolution rule that it uses to find symbols that aren't available in any given module: First it searches all the modules that have already been added to the JIT, from the most recent to the oldest, to find the newest definition.
+If no definition is found inside the JIT, it falls back to calling "``dlsym("sin")``" on the Kaleidoscope process itself.
 Since "``sin``" is defined within the JIT's address space, it simply patches up calls in the module to call the libm version of ``sin`` directly.

-The LLVM JIT provides a number of interfaces (look in the ``ExecutionEngine.h`` file) for controlling how unknown functions get resolved.
-It allows you to establish explicit mappings between IR objects and addresses (useful for LLVM global variables that you want to map to static tables, for example), allows you to dynamically decide on the fly based on the function name, and even allows you to have the JIT compile functions lazily the first time they're called.
+In the future we'll see how tweaking this symbol resolution rule can be used to enable all sorts of useful features, from security (restricting the set of symbols available to JIT'd code), to dynamic code generation based on symbol names, and even lazy compilation.

-One interesting application of this is that we can now extend the language by writing arbitrary C++ code to implement operations.
+One immediate benefit of the symbol resolution rule is that we can now extend the language by writing arbitrary C++ code to implement operations.
 For example, if we add:

 .. code-block:: c++